Yifeng-T/BIOS821-EHRdata/README.md

 # YifengTang_821
 821_Assignment

-please reach to the master branch to access ehr files and according tests.
+please reach to the master branch to access ehr first edition and second edition code files and according tests. ehr 3rd edition is in the ehr branch